-It is my distinct pleasure, as the founding Director of the new Latina/Latino Studies (LLS) Program at the University of Missouri-Kansas City, to welcome you to our website.
-We have completed the program's first two years, and we look forward to another productive and exciting year ahead.
+Welcome to the Latina/Latino Studies (LLS) Studies website at the University of Missouri-Kansas City.
+LLS is now in its thrid year of existence and we continue to grow.
+This January, Associate Professor Theresa Torres became an LLS faculty member with a joint appointment in Latina/Latino Studies and Sociology.
 Professor Norma Cantu, formerly of the University of Texas-San Antonio, joined the Latina/Latino Studies Program in 2013.
-Her teaching interests include Chicana/o and Latina/o literature and film, cultural studies, border studies, and folklore and women's studies.
-While our program is still new and in development, the idea for the creation of Latina/Latino Studies originated several years ago with the commencement of discussions between the UMKC administration and the Latino/ Chicano/Hispanic/Mexican communities of the greater Kansas City region.
-These important dialogues stimulated the creation and signing of a Memorandum of Understanding between the University of Missouri-Kansas City and the Chancellor's Hispanic Advisory Board on June 24, 2009.
-An important outcome was the inauguration of this academic program Fall 2011.
+While our program is relatively new and still in development, the idea for the creation of Latina/Latino Studies originated several years ago with the commencement of discussions between the UMKC administration and the Latino/ Chicano/Hispanic/Mexican communities of the greater Kansas City region.
+An important outcome was the inauguration of this academic program in Fall 2011.

 Miguel A. Carranza, Ph.D.